RedFish/ToDoList/README.md

 # To Do List iOS Application

-To Do List i0S 9 application using Swift 2 (Xcode 7).
+To Do List iOS 9 application using Swift 2 (Xcode 7).
 The app uses :
 - Tab Bar Controller
 - Permanent Storage